 03Replacement Project Necessary to Continue Operations as Usual

-An example of a replacement project necessary to continue operations, as usual, would be, for example, replacing a worn out piece of equipment with a new piece of the same equipment designed to do the same job in a manufacturing plant.
+An example of a replacement project necessary to continue operations as usual would be, for example, replacing a worn out piece of equipment with a new piece of the same equipment designed to do the same job in a manufacturing plant.

-This is a simple capital budgeting project to evaluate.
+It is a simple capital budgeting project to evaluate.
 It would be possible to use one of these simpler capital budgeting methods to evaluate this project and abide by the decision of the capital budgeting method.

 The cash flows from a replacement project necessary to continue operations, as usual, are fairly easy to estimate, at least compared to other types of projects, because the business owner is replacing the same type of equipment and is, therefore, somewhat familiar with it.